Maxi100a/Olympic_Medals_Predictor/README.md

 Furthermore, we recommend the use of a continuous learning system that adapts to emerging trends and evolving athlete performances, ensuring the model remains cutting-edge and updated for the sporting world.
 This holistic approach positions the project for sustained success and relevance in the dynamic realm of sports analytics.

-## References
-[1] John D. Kelleher, Brian Mac Namee, Aoife D'Arcy.
-2020.
-Fundamentals of machine learning for predictive data analytics: algorithms, worked examples, and case studies.
-Data to Insights to Decisions, Data exploration, pp. 23 to 113.

-[2] Wilkinson, L. and Friendly, M., 2009.
-The history of the cluster heat map.
-The American Statistician, 63(2), pp.179-184.

 ## Setup
 ### Installation
 Before you get the code running, you will need to install the following Python packages.

 ```
 pip install pandas
 pip install scikit-learn